 - A great deal of the G-Men's lines.
-Were the censors even listening to them?
+Was the ESRB even listening to them?

-- On Elton's facebook, it says that after his father died, he lived with his mother in a "special hotel for ladies only" and that "lots of sailors came to visit her" Remind you of anything?
+- On Elton's Campster profile, it says that after his father died, he lived with his mother in a "special hotel for ladies only" and that "lots of sailors came to visit her".
+Remind you of anything?

 - In Lungfishopolis, one of the propaganda broadcasts announces that the rebels have been having a wild night on the town with "inexpensive call girls".